Rail

 “The launch of Denver’s first light rail line in 1994 built upon the city’s rich legacy of rail mobility that began in the 1870s,” GM/CEO Johnson said.
 “That mobility remains critical to the region’s prosperity and vitality and also to the individuals and families who rely on public transit daily.”

-By Pauline Haberman
+Written by Pauline Haberman